creditimpact/PURAIFY/engines/vault/README.md

 ```
 Save a token for a specific service and project.
 Tokens are saved to `tokens.json` on disk so they persist across restarts.
+Tokens are encoded with base64 before being written so that raw values are not stored in plain text.

 ```json
 {